-In Oklahoma, a motorist can be charged with "negligent homicide" (also called "vehicular homicide") for causing the death of another person while driving in "reckless disregard of the safety of others."
+A motorist can be charged with "negligent homicide" (also called "vehicular homicide") for causing the death of another person while driving in "reckless disregard of the safety of others."
 (Okla.
 Stat.
 Ann. tit.
 47, § 11-903.)

 Reckless disregard.
 Basically, a person acts with reckless disregard for the safety of others by neglecting to do something a reasonably careful person would do or failing to exercise the degree of caution that a prudent person would under like circumstances.